- To Mendoza for the Masters of Food & Wine: Introduction

 Check-in was pretty efficient beyond that, and in addition to being given the boarding pass, I was given the departure form and US immigration form.

 Frustratingly, the departure form was pretty long, and it has to be filled out before getting airside, meaning there was really no practical place to fill it out.
 So I first spent about five minutes filling out the form, then cleared security, and then spent another 20 or so minutes in line for an immigration agent.
 There was no premium line as far as I could tell.
-The worst part of the whole experience is that half of the immigration agents were sitting in their little cubicles playing around on their phone for several minutes between passengers.
+The worst part of the whole experience is that half of the immigration agents were sitting in their little cubicles playing around on their phones for several minutes between passengers.

-Once that was complete I found myself in the departure hall, where there were plenty of duty free shops.
+Once that was complete I found myself in the departure hall, where there were plenty of duty-free shops.
 I was excited to finally be able to get some work done again, so headed straight for the Admirals Club, which was a bit of a hike.

 I was promptly admitted into the rather shabby lounge, though couldn’t have cared less, as long as I finally had a decent internet connection.
 The lounge was fairly large, though could definitely use a renovation.